-5.4 Decompositions of Change
+5.3 Decompositions of change

 The decomposition of change illustrates the extent that changing portions of the population in these types due to structural changes in these economies has affected well-being.
-Figures 4 and 5 depict the portion of total improvement due to within group improvement and shifts between groups, and tables 6 and 7 show the numerical results.
-In South Africa, the majority of the improvement in the index (75%) was attributed to improvement within the categories, rather than shifts between.
-The biggest portion by far was improvement in rural unemployed and not in labor market.
-To the extent that positive changes due to shifts did take place, the biggest source of improvement was a shift towards low level urban employment.
-The effect of a shift towards high productivity work was small or nonexistent.
+Figures 2 and 3 depict the portion of total improvement due to within group improvement and shifts between groups, and Tables 6 and 7 show the numerical results.
+In South Africa, the majority of the improvement in the index (79 per cent) was attributed to improvement within the categories, rather than shifts between.
+The biggest portion by far was improvement in rural unemployed and not-in-labour market.6 To the extent that positive changes due to shifts did take place, the biggest source of improvement was a shift towards low-level urban employment.
+There was also an effect from a shift towards high-productivity secondary work, but shifts towards other high-productivity work (mid-or high-level services, public employment) was non-existent.

 In Brazil, the improvement is due almost entirely to improvement within groups.
-In fact, the groups that grew in population during this period where in some cases the lower performing groups (rural unemployed and not in labor market), resulting in a negative effect from structural change.
+In fact, the groups that grew in population during this period where in some cases the lower performing groups (rural unemployed and not-in-labour market), resulting in a negative effect from structural change.

-The largest portions of improvement involved agriculture worker headed households and urban households with heads that were non-working or were in low productivity employment.
-The categories that are most likely to include informal workers, urban low productivity services and secondary, and, likely, urban unclassified, both slightly grew (and made a positive contribution while doing so) and experienced big within group improvements.
+The largest portions of improvement involved agriculture worker headed households and urban households with heads that were non-working or were in low-productivity employment.
+The categories that may include informal workers, such as urban unemployed, urban not-in-labour market, and, likely, urban unclassified, slightly grew (and made a positive contribution while doing so) and urban not-in-labour market and urban low-productivity services both experienced big within group improvements.
 Agriculture workers shrink as a portion of the sample, but still accounted for a large portion of the improvement through within type improvement.

-7 A disclaimer may be necessary for the "urban unclassified" which grew as a group and was a big contributor to improvement.
-It's difficult to know whether there are similarities between households with missing employment data.
+6 A disclaimer may be necessary for the 'urban unclassified' which grew as a group and was a big contributor to improvement.
+It is difficult to know whether there are similarities between households with missing employment data.